aandyw/thirty-three-anime/README.md

 ## About The Project
 The Anime 3x3 is a web-based recommender system that we've developed to give people recommendations based on their submitted 3x3.
 Since the 3x3 is a collage of anime that describes your unique taste, our program looks at your 9 selected anime and trys to offer you similar shows based on your preference.

+The algorithms that we have experimented with for the project include: K-Nearest Neighbors (KNN) and Matrix Factorization with Alternating Least Squares (ALS).
+However, the current system only uses the Sklearn KNN implementation as we've had the most success with it at the moment.
+The accuracy and efficieny of our current algorithm leaves much to be desired but it is a system that offers good enough results 50% of the time?
+Future features may include a deep-learning based approach or a more thorough look at content-based and collaborative filtering methods.

 ### Technologies used